 After my fear of writing Chapter 6 and then finally getting it done, this chapter didn’t seem so hard.
 I procrastinated less and wrote it just two days after the last one.

 I find it pretty easy to get into Sahar’s head.
 While I haven’t lived Sahar’s life, I do know what it’s like to be stuck between a rock and a hard place.
-And to feel alone.
+And I know what it feels like to be alone.
+Really alone.
 I’m rooting for her all the way.

 A novel by Peg Cheng, Draft 1